Wheelchair tennis: World Team Cup

+Quad since 2004 and no events for girls and boys events added since 2005.

+Wheelchair Tennis Masters

 The last two major tournaments of the year are the Wheelchair Tennis Masters (singles event) and Uniqlo Wheelchair Doubles Masters.
 The top eight men, top eight women and top six quads based on ranking are invited to compete there each year.

+Games

-Wheelchair tennis is played at the Paralympic Games and FESPIC games as well.
+Wheelchair tennis is played at the Paralympic Games and FESPIC Games as well.